Requirements and Policies

-Undergraduate degree requirements are established by the faculties of each school and thus differ significantly by school.
-A student's degree requirements are determined by their school, and all must pursue at least one major (their degree major) in their home school to earn a Northwestern undergraduate degree.
+Undergraduate degree requirements are established by the faculties of each school.
+While the requirements consequently differ significantly by school, all students must pursue at least one major (their degree major) in their home school to earn a Northwestern undergraduate degree.

 Students often also elect to pursue additional majors, minors, certificates, and other special programs in schools other than their own, in addition to those from their home school.
 A program like this results in a single undergraduate degree with multiple majors.